 If you’re in the mood for a soda, you can try some natural substitutes that are currently sold in health food stores such as Whole Foods.
 You could also use carbonated water and a sweetener of your choice to make your own blend of soda.

-Artificial Colors & Dyes
+5 Artificial Colors & Dyes

 Don’t Eat: Did you know that there are more than 3,000 food additives added to US foods?
 That includes food for babies, as well as food marketed towards children.
 These additives include harmful dyes and colorings that are currently banned in Norway and Austria.

 What To Eat: Instead of processed foods, try to stick to either natural, organic alternatives or just plain natural foods.
 Many processed foods currently contain these chemicals and so they’re hard to avoid when buying any sort of processed food.

 Don’t Eat: Arsenic-Laced Chicken.
 Did you know that chickens on many farms in the US are fed arsenic-laced feed?
-This is done to help speed up the growth of the chickens, and also to make their meat have a pinker appearance, seeming fresher.
+This speeds up the growth of the chickens, and also makes their meat have a pinker appearance, seeming fresher.

 What To Eat: Your best bet again is to look for grass-fed, organic chicken that comes from a free-range farm.

-Potassium Bromate Bread
+7 Potassium Bromate Bread

-Don’t Eat: Bread containing enriched brominated flour. containing potassium bromate.
+Don’t Eat: Bread containing enriched brominated flour, containing potassium bromate.
 Potassium bromate has been linked to kidney and nervous system damage, thyroid disease and cancers as well as other forms of cancer.